openengsb/sample-xlink-java-client/README.md

 	5) Copy the 'creates.sql' to this directory.

-- Start the OpenEngSB server and make sure that the JMS-Port bundle is installed
+- Start the OpenEngSB server and make sure that the JMS-Port bundle is installed Note that, if server and client are not running on the same machine, the xlink base-URL (e.g. contains also the server URL) must be configured in $OPENENGSB_HOME$/etc/org.openengsb.core.services.internal.connectormanager.cfg

 - Start the Java-Client